Green Business Policy, Mobile Notary

 4 LDPE (Low-density polyethylene) laminates, snap-on lids, squeezable bottles, plastic wrap, trays

 5 PP (Polypropylene) plastic straws, yogurt, packaging, carpet, textiles, lab equipment, molded parts, filters

 6 PS (Polystyrene) disposable eating utensils, razors, trays, packaging foam, packing peanuts, Styrofoam, egg cartons, drink cups, insulation, CD/DVD jewel cases

 7 O (Other plastics, acrylic, nylon, polycarbonate, polylactic acid, PLA) bioplastics, multi-layer plastic, bottles, plastic lumber, headlight lenses, safety shields/glasses

 We will reduce our solid waste, scrap, and hazardous waste volume when practical.

-We will dispose of solid waste properly in a suitable trash container.
+Dispose of solid waste properly in a suitable trash container.

-We will not mix hazardous waste or medical waste with non-hazardous solid waste.
+Not mix hazardous waste or medical waste with non-hazardous solid waste.

-We will shred unneeded confidential documents and dispose of the shredded paper according to our information security policy.
+Shred unneeded confidential documents and dispose of the shredded paper according to our information security policy.

 8.0 Chemical Management and Pollution Prevention